informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data.md

 ## 7. Add Specimen Expression record if gene expression was scored

 For In Situ Hybridization data, you’ll also add scored expression regions.

-Scroll down to the *Specimen Expression* table and click `Add record`.
+Go to the *Specimen Expression* table and click `Add record`.

 [![Screenshot of example of new probe record](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-expression-record-sm.png)](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-expression-record.png)

-The "Create new Record: Specimen Expression" form appears.
-There are various descriptive fields you can fill out, but at the very least, you’ll need to indicate the anatomical region and its expression score (the strength of expression in that region).
+The *Create new Record: Specimen Expression* form appears.
+There are various descriptive fields you may fill out, but at the very least, you’ll need to indicate the anatomical region and its expression score (the strength of expression in that region).

 [![Screenshot of the fields for "Expression Region" and "Strength"](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-expression-scored-sm.png)](https://raw.githubusercontent.com/informatics-isi-edu/gudmap-rbk/master/wiki_images/submitting-data/specimen/specimen-expression-scored.png)

-Click the *Expression Region* field to choose the anatomical region.
+Click the `Expression Region` field to choose the anatomical region.

-Click the *Strength* field to choose from *uncertain*, *present*, and *not detected*.
+Click the `Strength` field to choose from *uncertain*, *present*, and *not detected*.

-The click **Submit** to save the Specimen Expression record.
+The click **Save** to save the Specimen Expression record.

 ## 8. Stages/Timing for Human Organoid Specimens